thd2020/dalle_hidden_words/README.md

 # dalle_hidden_words
-<h3>A brief alphabet shows the correspondence between the self-created words by dalle to english.</h3>
+<h3>A brief alphabet which shows the correspondence between the self-created words by dalle to english.</h3>

 <p>There remains no steady proof that AI image generators like DALLE can slowly evolve a lauguage for itself based on millions of generation actions,
 but through https://arxiv.org/abs/2206.00169, the author has actually found some words that correspondent to English, like "Apoploe vesrreaitais" means birds,